 Nearly all heaters complete some type of convection cycle, which means they can heat most rooms if sized correctly.
 Luckily, most bedrooms are relatively small compared to wide-open great rooms or the primary living space, which means nearly any space heater will do.

-Space heaters come in either watt ratings (labeled “W”) or British thermal units (described as BTUs).
-Almost all electric space heaters are rated for either 750 or 1,500 watts; the smaller size is suitable for small rooms, and the larger size for larger spaces.
+Space heaters come in either watt ratings (labeled “W”) or British thermal units (BTUs).
+Almost all electric space heaters are rated for either 750 or 1,500 watts; the smaller size is suitable for small rooms like a bedroom or home office, and the larger size accommodates larger spaces.
 As to BTUs, a heater that produces 9,000 BTUs is typically plenty for even a large bedroom.

 Energy Efficiency

-Whether the heater uses electricity, a fossil fuel, or some other type of fuel source, energy efficiency should be a factor when choosing the best space heater for bedrooms.
+Whether a portable heater uses electricity, a fossil fuel, or some other type of fuel source, ideally a space heater should be energy efficient.
 While heating an entire home with space heaters would not be an efficient use of energy, using one to heat a bedroom while the rest of the house stays at a lower temperature can actually save money.

 In homes without heating zones, the temperature throughout the entire home might need to be quite high to make the bedroom comfortable overnight.
 With a space heater, the rest of the home’s heating system can hover at energy-efficient temperatures while the bedroom stays toasty warm.